-Mutigny is located in the slope above Aÿ and Mareuil-sur-Aÿ, and there is more forests than vineyards within its borders.
+Mutigny is located in the slope above Aÿ and Mareuil-sur-Aÿ, on the southern side of Montagne de Reims and a short distance from the Marne rive.
+In total there is more forests than vineyards within its borders.

-The Mutigny commune consists of 375 hectares and counts 204 inhabitants (as of 2013), known as Mutignats and Mutignates.
-The population in this small village is increasing; in 1990 there were 173 inhabitants.
-I assume this is because there is non-vineyard land in the commune, which should make it possible to build new houses.
+The Mutigny commune consists of 375 hectares and counts 198 inhabitants (as of 2014), known as Mutignats and Mutignates.
+The population in this small village has been increasing somewhat; in 1990 there were 173 inhabitants.
+I assume this is because there is non-vineyard land in the commune, which should make it possible to build new residential houses.

 The current vineyard surface in the Mutigny commune is 101.5 hectres (250.8 acres).
 There are 81.9 ha Pinot Noir (80.7%), 12.8 ha Pinot Meunier (12.7%), 6.7 ha Chardonnay (6.6%), and 0.1 ha others (0.1%).
 Numbers from CIVC, as of 2013.
 In 1997, the vineyard surface was 96 ha.
 There are 36 vineyard owners (exploitants) in the commune.

 Champagne houses that use vineyards in this village include Bollinger, Moët & Chandon, Philipponnat, Piper Heidsieck, and Roederer.

 Single vineyard sites

 Single vineyard sites in Mutigny include these, among others: